-A name plate, sweeping around in a circle.
+A desktop nameplate, sweeping around in a circle.
 Customize it to show your name or text (Press "Open in Customizer" above or install OpenSCAD on your own computer).
 This version has 2 lines on top of each other, as by request of schoonke.

 You can customize:

-- NEW: "HiddenText" and "HiddenTextSize" will generate text on the underside of the base.
-Use it for notes, dates, etc.
+- "HiddenText" and "HiddenTextSize" will generate text on the underside of the base of the nameplate.
+Use it for notes, dates, hidden messages, etc.

 - The roundness: Set "faces_segment=2" to have a quick preview in the customizer on this webpage.
 Once all is OK, set "faces_segment=8" to make the final render.